Franco-Sanchez/Simulate-Pokedex/README.md

 If you want to view the project in the browswer, you must run <b><i>yarn start</i></b>.
 This looks like:

 <img src="https://res.cloudinary.com/dzy6tpyc7/image/upload/v1618440505/d-una-pokemon_o87gaf.png" width="900">

-## 📃 Final message

-Thanks for your time and for the opportunity you gave me to improve my skills in React and practice new technologies.
-I appreciate it.